Expert Tips to Create an App that will not Drain the Battery

 Mimic The End User Environment

 App development should always focus on the end-user perspective.
-The more your team come close to end-users, the more you near the requirement.
+The more your mobility service providers come close to end-users, the more you near the requirement.

 Test your app in the environment that’s equivalent to the real-device scenarios.
 For Example, various problems related to OS, network conditions, background apps, different battery states, etc.